-Don’t you love saying “Clafouti” I love saying it … clafouti, clafouti, clafouti.
-Not only is it fun to say but it is fun to make as well as eat.
-I cannot remember the first time I had it.
-I do remember loving the warm custard base and jammy fresh summer fruit.
+Don’t you love saying Clafouti?
+I love saying it; clafouti, clafouti, clafouti.
+Not only is it fun to say, but it is so fun to make, as well as eat.
+I cannot remember the first time I had it, but I do remember loving the warm custard base and jammy fresh summer fruit.
 I was instantly hooked to this comfort dessert.
 This recipe for blueberry and strawberry clafouti has quickly become my favorite version.
 A great way to enjoy summer’s bounty.

 Clafouti as well as galettes are a staple summertime dessert in our house.
 I tend to whip one up whenever I have some overripe stone fruit laying around.
 I particularly love late summer apricots with an almond flavoring.
 Bliss.
 I have never considered adding berries.
 Don’t ask me why; because, I cannot even begin to answer that question.
 Then my friend Tracy whipped up a strawberry claufouti and provoked the baking goddess in me.